Onursoyar/SYR-tech/README.md

 - The terminal throws a message to the user when -
     - The user types a number.
-    - the user types any letter but a or b.
+    - the user types any letter but a, b or c.
     - The user inputs nothing and press enter.
     - The user types special characters.
     - The image of error when typed wrong and is not accepted;